 Now, follow these steps to complete the initial setup:

 - Navigate to your top-right corner and select ‘Setup’ (refer to the screengrab)

-- Under ‘Configurations’, you can set up and verify your email, change your portal URL
+- Under ‘Configurations’, set up and verify your email and change your portal URL.

-- For this Zoho Projects tutorial, we’ll keep the default settings on for Date & Time Settings, Project & Budget, Task & Timesheet.
-However, you may change those based on your account requirements.
+For this Zoho Projects tutorial, we’ll keep the default settings on for Date & Time Settings, Project & Budget, Task & Timesheet.

 Step 4: Create Zoho Project Templates

-Under the ‘Customization’ tab is where you can create Zoho Projects templates for tasks, projects, timesheets, issues, and milestones.
+Under the ‘Customization’ tab, you can create Zoho Projects templates for tasks, projects, timesheets, issues, and milestones.

-As far as task automation and issue tracker features are concerned (see the navigational panel on the left), they will be discussed in a more advanced tutorial.
+We’ll skip task automation and issue tracker features for now (see the navigational panel on the left), and dive into those features in a more advanced tutorial.